WestDRI/cli_etc/content/workshops/2022_git_m2pi.md

 #### Fetch changes

-*Fetching* downloads the data from a remote that you don't already have in your local version of the project
+*Fetching* downloads the data from a remote that you don't already have in your local version of the project:

 ```sh
 git fetch <remote-name>
 ```

 The branches on the remote are now accessible locally as `<remote-name>/<branch>`.
-You can inspect them or you can merge them into your local branches
+You can inspect them or you can merge them into your local branches.

 {{<notes>}}
 Example: